Redwood City Seed Company,

 We started with six sweetgrass plants, each with 30 stems all at the same length, and on May 7, 2009, pulled the leaves by the roots from one plant, and cut the others at different lengths---at ground level, one inch, two inches, three inches and four inches.

-left, showing the pulled plant not regrowing.
-From left to right,
+on the left not regrowing yet.
+From left to right, the plants

 The pulled plant may take six months or more to recover, so pulling the leaves instead of cutting when harvesting, looks like it can severely damage your plant and its ability to thrive.
 After two months, all the cut plants were large enough to harvest, while the pulled plant is still struggling to regrow.